 Tip #23: Have your in-game footage or trailers ready

 Ensure this is prepared ahead of time so that you minimise on keeping journalists waiting for post-event material

 We hope that you’ve found this guide useful and that it will give a boost to your video games PR efforts at GDC.

-Not matter whether you’re an indie developer or publisher, good preparation for GDC can yield good returns if done properly.
+Not matter whether you’re an indie developer or publisher, good preparation for any size of video game event can yield good returns if done properly.